Joravarsinh Jadav: Works

-As of 2019, Jadav had written and edited 94 works on folk literature, folk culture, and folk arts.
+As of 2019, Jadav had written and edited 110 Books on folk literature, folk culture, and folk arts.
 Since 1958, his articles on folk literature and folk arts have been published in various magazines and dailies, including Buddhiprakash, Nutan Gujarat, Rang Tarang, Akhand Anand, Sandesh, and Gujarat Samachar.

 His collections of folk stories set in a rural background are Marad Kasumbal Rang Chade (1968), Maradai Matha Sate (1970), Loksahityani Chaturaikathao (1974), and Rajput Kathao (1979).
 His collections of children's stories include Bhatigal Lokkathao (1973) and Manoranjak Kathamala (1977).
 His reference works on folk literature and arts include Aapna Kasabio (1972), Lokjivanna Moti (1975), Gujaratni Loksanskriti (1976), Loksanskritina Pashuo (1979), and Prachin Bharatna Shastrashastro (1981).
 For Gujarati Loksahityamala (Gujarati Folk Literature Series), he edited folk songs from the Bhal region.
 He has edited several works of folk literature, including Saje Dharati Shangar (1972), Loksahityani Nagkathao (1973), and Gujaratni Lokkathao (1984).